-So ran our recent post looking at the ways poverty is variously defined to reveal (or disguise) the impact of austerity within local communities across the UK.
+So ran my post looking at the ways poverty is variously defined to reveal (or disguise) the impact of austerity within local communities across the UK.

 The deeper the effects of service cuts and reducing household income may bite, the more we need creative responses to embed support for local community groups and social enterprises.
 These are the organisations which provide the ‘social glue’ holding communities together.
 So:

 … is it possible to tie public agencies, communities, individuals and businesses together in such a way that can consistently and progressively address the well-being of communities?

 … can this be done by building social capital to the benefit of all involved including the most vulnerable within a community?

 … can it be done in a way which restores dignity to those affected by poverty?

 Kindly.com says ‘yes’ and aims to demonstrate how!

 I’ll hand over to our guest blogger then – Mike Riddell, co-founder of the Kindly.com platform to explain more …

 The Neighbourhood Economist